madebypixel02/ft_printf/README.md

 ## Installation

 Note: ft_printf relies on some functions from the libft library.
 Make sure you have the libft in the root of the repository and that it includes a Makefile.
-Currently there is a copy of my own libft.
+The command below clones a copy of my ``libft`` to make ``ft_printf`` work.
 In order for you to test this printf, it is recommended that you install the following dependencies:

 ```shell